tomperr/ctf/dc-1/write-up.md

 ![Meterpreter](screenshots/6.jpg)

-First thing we see, is that we're logged with www-data user, which is web server user.
+First thing we see, is that we're logged as www-data user, which is web server user.
 We should have some perms to do bad stuff on the machine.

 I list files in current folder, and I find 'flag1.txt' among all the files.